StuartsProjects/StuartsProjects.github.io/_posts/2018-09-28-LoRa–does-CAD-work-at-weak-signal-levels.md

 Once the test link had been characterised the receiver was loaded with the CAD detect test software.
 The positions of the transmitter and receiver were kept the same to ensure consistent link performance.

 With the receiver LED being on when CAD succeeds, we can easily tell when a packet is being received.
-At the start of the descending power sequence (17dBm packet) there is an audio tone transmitted which can be heard on a UHF handheld.
+At the start of the descending power sequence (17dBm packet) there is an audio tone transmitted which can be heard on a UHF hand-held.
 When the tone from the remote transmitter is heard you can now count the arriving packets by observing the CAD detect LED.
 By counting the packets you know which power is in use when the CAD starts to fail, indicated by the LED flickering.

 The CAD process was consistent (apart form the gap @ 360mS mentioned above) and started breaking up at around 14 to 13dBm dBm so within about 4 or 5dBm of link failure, this is better performance than expected.